 However, dogs’ stomachs are much stronger than ours and can tolerate bacteria better than we do.
-Pet Food Sherpa explains that this is because their stomach is much more acidic in nature, which provides much better protection against bacteria.
+This is because their stomach is much more acidic in nature, which provides much better protection against bacteria.

 Instinct Raw Boost is one great example of raw chicken breast for dogs.
 This has pieces of freeze-dried raw chicken in it, and it’s cage-free chicken nonetheless!